aabbtree77/aabbtree77-projects/README.md

 A MERN app to [log](https://aabbtree77.github.io/miniguestlog/loadGuestsSpinner.html) geolocation of the last 50 visitors of this homepage.
 MongoDB Atlas, Compass, render.com, github pages, ipify.org, and geoip-lite API for the GeoLite data from MaxMind.

-It took me about a week or two to cobble up everything and get a fully working web app with the help of ChatGPT.
-A month at most with learning.
-Then I started looking for "the right way", VPS vs cloud, Js vs Ts, 3-5 Js/Ts runtimes to begin with, fetch vs axios vs React (TanStack) Query vs server components, React router vs Next.js routers, endless ORMS, databases and services, DDOS, caps, JWT vs session cookies, passwords or OAuth 2, Elixir, Gleam...
-OMG...
+It took me about a week or two to cobble up everything and get a fully working web app with the help of ChatGPT, no React.

+Then I started looking for "the right way" since MERN is supposedly obsolete.
+A year has passed, and now I am only lost more than ever.

-When someone tells you "we got it right this time"... it feels like that hammer scene from Oldboy (2003) when the elevator door opens.
+When someone tells you "we got it right this time"... remember the protagonist's face in the hammer scene from Oldboy (2003), when the elevator door opens.

 ## [Paper Guillotine](https://github.com/aabbtree77/adast)